MicrosoftDocs/power-automate-docs/articles/reshape-data-expressions.md

 ---
-title: Provide examples to format data with Power Automate | Microsoft Docs
+title: Use format data by examples to change the format of data with Power Automate | Microsoft Docs
 description: Learn to create expressions automatically, based on the output you want.
 services: ''
 suite: flow